-The Board's Organization Review process will result either in an approval to proceed with a Program Review or, when an applicant has failed to meet the Board's Standards, a recommendation to the Minister to deny consent.
+The Board's Organization Review process will result either in an approval to proceed with a program quality review or, when an applicant failed to meet the Board's Standards, a recommendation to the Minister to deny consent.

 6. Organization Review Standards